History Files

 Eastern Mediterranean

-The island of Crete lies in the eastern Mediterranean, to the south-east of Greece, about one-third of the way towards Egypt.
-To the north-east lies modern Turkey, and Cyprus is to the east, while Libya is directly to the south.
+The island of Crete lies in the eastern Mediterranean, to the south-east of Greece, west of early Cyprus, and about one-third of the way from Greece towards ancient Egypt.
+To the north-east and east lie modern Turkey and modern Cyprus, while Libya is directly to the south.

 c.2600 - 2000 BC